edunford/tidysynth/README.md

 ```

 Once the synthetic control is generated, one can easily assess the fit
-by looking at the trends of the synthetic and observed time
+by comparing the trends of the synthetic and observed time series.
+The
-series.
+idea is that the trends in the pre-intervention period should map
+closely onto one
+another.

 ``` r
 smoking_out %>% plot_trends()